-Schools served: Brandon Valley HS and MS, Washington High School, Whittier Middle School
+Schools served: Brandon Valley HS and MS, Joe Foss, Washington HS, Whittier MS

 Lue was born in Siberia, Russia, and moved with her family to balmy Sioux Falls, South Dakota, when she was six years old.
 She and her seven sisters (yes, seven sisters) grew up in a Christ-loving home, but she didn’t make her relationship with Jesus personal until she was 16 years old.